Claude Code Channels: Control Your Dev Sessions from Telegram, Discord, and iMessage

 This is not a cloud-hosted coding environment.
 Your session stays on your machine.
 The messaging app is just a window into it, similar to how Remote Control uses claude.ai and the mobile app as a window into your local session.
 Different interface, same principle.

-The announcement on X picked up significant traction, with developers noting that this pushes dev workflows toward async and mobile-first.
-The most common community request already: iMessage support.
+The original announcement on X picked up significant traction, with developers noting that this pushes dev workflows toward async and mobile-first.
+The most common community request at launch was iMessage support, and Anthropic delivered it within a week.

 Channels vs Remote Control vs Web Sessions